auca/com.421-430/Practice_Tasks/Practice_03.md

 7. Merge code locally from the topic branch to `dev` and push `dev` to GitHub as developer #2.

-8. Pull code to `dev` from GitHub with developer #1 changes, merge the topic branch to `dev` locally and push `dev` to GitHub as developer #1.
+8. Pull code to `dev` from GitHub with developer #1 changes, merge it if necessary, and push `dev` to GitHub.

 9. Pull code to the `dev` branch as developer #2.
 Ensure that both devs have `dev` in sync.